C2DH/ranketwo/pages/define-dsc-skilltraining.md

 15.40 - 16.00
 ### Source transformation: from analogue to digital (oral history)

-Lecture by Stefania Scagliola about the transformation of sound – Reflection on the life cycle of the interview collection of David Boder, from steel wire to interactive web resource (TURN TITLE INTO LINK TO PDF)
+Lecture by Stefania Scagliola about the transformation of sound – Reflection on the life cycle of the interview collection of David Boder, from steel wire to interactive web resource (TURN TITLE INTO LINK TO PDF SKILL TRAINING STEF)

 16.00 - 16.30
 Integrating new insights and missing features